 - and much more.

-The table below is an overview of the various types of social networks and their functional capabilities.
+The table below is an overview of the various types of social media apps and their functional capabilities.

 |Social networks||connect with people/brands on a more personal level||Facebook, Twitter, LinkedIn|